ben-houghton-zz/azureforpython/Workshop-SentimentAnalysisFunction.md

 # Create a Python HttpTrigger that performs sentiment analysis on a collection text

+Build this example as a new Python Function in your serverless Function App.

 This Python Function code receives a collection of text snippets as a POST body which it submits to Azure Cognitive Services Text Analytics API.
 The Function makes a REST call with Post body to the API using the HTTPLib module

 You can change the API call to use the Keyword Analysis service by replacing 'sentiment' with 'keyPhrases' - have a try!